MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2019.md

     > [!NOTE]
     > On the first use of the Orchestration console, you're prompted to install Microsoft Silverlight on the computer if it isn't already installed.
 Install Silverlight 5.0.

+    > [!TIP]
+    > New version of the Web API and Orchestration Console have been released that don't depend on Silverlight.
+Follow instructions in the [announcement blog post](https://techcommunity.microsoft.com/t5/system-center-blog/a-brand-new-web-console-for-orchestrator-2019/ba-p/3040427) to download and install them.

 ## SQL Server

 > [!NOTE]